 After breakfast at your hotel, you will be driven to Cairo Airport to take your flight to Aswan.
-Once you arrive in Aswan, you will be met and assisted by our representative who will take you to embark your Nile cruise for the next 4 days, 3 nights.
-Later you will go on an exciting tour of the world famous High Dam, an engineering miracle built in the 1960s.
-Thereafter, you will to island of Egilka on a motorboat to visit the majestic Philae temple dedicated to the Goddesses Isis.
+Once you arrive in Aswan, you will be met and assisted by our representative who will take you to embark on your Nile cruise for the next 4 days, and 3 nights.
+Later you will go on an exciting tour of the world-famous High Dam, an engineering miracle built in the 1960s.
+Thereafter, you will to the island of Egilka on a motorboat to visit the majestic Philae temple dedicated to the Goddesses Isis.
 Overnight stay on board your cruise.

 Then sailing to Kom Ombo.
-You will be escorted by your Egyptology speaking guide to visit Kom Ombo temple, the crocodile-headed God of fertility and creator of the world, then you will take your lunch aboard your cruise with free time at leisure while sailing to Edfu to explore Edfu’s Temple of Horus, Continue the cruise down to Luxor.
-Afternoon tea is served on the sun –deck with dinner and overnight stay onboard cruise.
+You will be escorted by your Egyptology speaking guide to visit Kom Ombo temple, the crocodile-headed God of fertility and creator of the world, then you will take your lunch aboard your cruise with free time at leisure while sailing to Edfu to explore Edfu&rsquo's Temple of Horus, Continue the cruise down to Luxor.
+Afternoon tea is served on the sun – deck with dinner and overnight stay onboard the cruise.

 After breakfast at your hotel, you will check out and be driven to Cairo International Airport for your final departure.